jaredLunde/railway-image-service/README.md

 - [x] On-the-fly image processing (resize, crop, etc.) from any allowlisted domain or Railway volume
 - [x] Automatic AVIF/WebP conversion
-- [x] S3-ish key/value storage (PUT, GET, DELETE), protected by an API key
+- [x] S3-ish blob storage (PUT, GET, DELETE), protected by an API key
 - [x] Use [libvips](https://libvips.github.io/libvips/) for fast image processing
 - [x] Secure image URLs with signed paths and allowlist domains

 ## API

-### Key-value API
+### Blob storage API

-To access the key-value API, you must provide an `x-api-key` header with the value of the `SECRET_KEY` environment variable.
+To access the blob API, you must provide an `x-api-key` header with the value of the `SECRET_KEY` environment variable.
-Alternatively, you can use a signed URL to access the key-value API.
+Alternatively, you can use a signed URL to access the blob API.
 The `/sign/` endpoint always requires the `x-api-key` header.

 | Method   | Path              | Description                                        |
 | -------- | ----------------- | -------------------------------------------------- |